 No. While we love volunteers, parents are not required to work or be involved in the classrooms.
 We hire teachers who are passionate and highly qualified to pour into our students.
-We expect for parents to drop off their children in the morning and to pick them up 6.5 hours later.
+We expect for parents to drop off their children in the morning and to pick them up at the end of the day.

 Will the high school courses count for credit?